lijinf2/losha/apps/e2lsh/data/README.md

 ## In .bin

-Each chunk contains 6 integer, the first is the ID, them folling 5 DV.
+Each chunk contains 6 integer, the first is the ID, then following 5 DV.